autumoswitzerland/autumo-beetroot/README.md

 	`beetRootLogConfig`

 As for jetty, they stand above all that "log-framework-soup" and they just simply use a SLF4j implementation that needs no further configuration.
-Hence, the library 'slf4j.simple-x.y.z.jar' is packed into 'beetroot-jetty.war'.
+Hence, the library `slf4j.simple-x.y.z.jar` is packed into `beetroot-jetty.war`.
 The only concern is to add your package to the the jetty basic logging configuration in '{JETTY_BASE}/resources/jetty-logging.properties':

 	## Configure a level for specific logger